View synthesis

 In computer graphics, view synthesis, or novel view synthesis, is a task which consists of generating images of a specific subject or scene from a specific point of view, when the only available information is pictures taken from different points of view.

 This task was only recently (late 2010s – early 2020s) tackled with significant success, mostly as a result of advances in machine learning.
-Notable successful methods are Neural Radiance Fields and 3D Gaussian Splatting.
+Notable successful methods are Neural radiance fields and 3D Gaussian Splatting.

-Applications of view synthesis are numerous, one of them being Free viewpoint television.
+Applications of view synthesis are numerous, one of them being Free view point television.
+The technique has also been applied to real-estate marketing, where novel views of a listing's interior are generated from a limited set of photographs for use in virtual home staging.